 At UHart’s Department of Mathematics, our professors are invested in your success.
 We are here to help you reach your career goals, whether that includes business, engineering, teaching, or applying to graduate school.
 Our class sizes are small and collaborative, so you’ll spend time analyzing and solving real-world math problems with your classmates.

-We offer three undergraduate mathematics programs:
+We offer four undergraduate mathematics programs:

 The Bachelor of Arts in Mathematics combines a fundamental core of required mathematics courses with the flexibility to choose from a wide range of electives.

 The Bachelor of Science in Mathematics is designed to give you an appreciation of the applications of mathematics to the sciences.

 The Bachelor of Arts in Mathematics with a Certification in Secondary Education is offered if you are pursuing a career as a high school mathematics teacher.